angular/angular/aio/aio-builds-setup/docs/vm-setup--start-docker-container.md

   # The directory the contains the secrets (e.g. GitHub token, JWT secret, etc).
   # (See [here](vm-setup--set-up-secrets.md) for more info.)
+  #
+  # NOTE:
+  #   Omitting this is OK during development/debugging, when you don't care to interact with real
+  #   external services.
   --volume <host-secrets-dir>:/aio-secrets:ro \

   # The build artifacts and hosted previews will stored to and served from this directory.
   # (If you are using a persistent disk - as described [here](vm-setup--attach-persistent-disk.md) -
   #  this will be a directory inside the disk.)
+  #
+  # NOTE:
+  #   Omitting this is OK during development/debugging, when you don't care to interact with real
+  #   external services.
   --volume <host-builds-dir>:/var/www/aio-builds \

-  # The directory the contains the SSL certificates.
+  # The directory the contains the TLS certificates.
   # (See [here](vm-setup--create-host-dirs-and-files.md) for more info.)
   # If not provided, the container will use self-signed certificates.
  [--volume <host-cert-dir>:/etc/ssl/localcerts:ro] \